stefanmaeder/n8n-python/README.md

 nano .env
 ```

-copy & paste this and edit some parts:
+copy & paste this and edit some parts (in the .env File):
 ```
 SUBDOMAIN=www
 DOMAIN_NAME=example.com